TL;DR

 1. Healthcare SaaS: from unusable data to decision-ready infrastructure

 One healthcare SaaS platform had events firing, but 0% of the captured data was usable for segmentation or growth analysis.
-The team had analytics cost but no decision value.
+The problem was not the tool — it was what the tool was tracking.

 After the rebuild, the system changed in four ways that matter economically: